chousmith/mpat/README.md

-marketing plumbing analysis tool (mpat)
+Plumming : marketing plumbing analysis tool
 ====================================================

 Analyze the marketing plumbing of a URL using phantomjs webserver module.
 Originally based off of https://github.com/benfoxall/phantomjs-webserver-example